-In this guide I show how to access, remove and replace the LCD screen on a Dell Inspiron N5110 (Inspiron 15R) laptop.
+In this guide I show how to access, remove and replace the LCD screen on a Dell Inspiron N5110 (Inspiron 15R).

-If you need instructions for taking apart the laptop base, check out my previous disassembly guide for Dell Inspiron N5110 laptop.
+If you need instructions for taking apart the laptop base, check out my previous disassembly guide for Dell Inspiron N5110.

-First of all, make sure the laptop is turned off and battery removed.
+First of all, make sure the computer is turned off and battery removed.

-In this model there are NO screws securing the screen bezel.
+In this model there are NO screws securing the display bezel.

 You’ll have to wiggle the bezel in order to separate it from the display back cover.

 A piece of soft plastic (I’m using the guitar) will be very useful while separating the bezel.